Crime Prevention Tips

 Lock your residence hall room door or classroom door when you leave; textbooks are often stolen from these places.

-Mark your textbook with your drivers license number on a specific page of the textbook and keep a record of it.
+Mark your textbook with your R number on a specific page of the textbook and keep a record of it.

 Mark your name on your book in a prominent place: cover, outer edge of pages, inside the cover, etc.